nickolat/GNNs4RecSys/README.md

 For our reproducibility study we used **Gowalla**, **Yelp 2018**, and **Amazon Book** datasets.
-In `./data/` we provide the tsv files for all the datasets in this repo, already in a format compatible for Elliot (i.e., tsv file with user/item).
+In `./data/` we provide the tsv files for all the datasets in this repo, already in a format compatible with Elliot (i.e., tsv file with user/item).

-The original links may be found here, where the train/test splitting has already been provided:
+The original links can be found here:
 [Gowalla](https://github.com/xiangwang1223/neural_graph_collaborative_filtering/tree/master/Data/gowalla),
 [Yelp 2018](https://github.com/kuandeng/LightGCN/tree/master/Data/yelp2018),
 [Amazon Book](https://github.com/xiangwang1223/neural_graph_collaborative_filtering/tree/master/Data/amazon-book).